mimblewimble/grin/SECURITY.md

 ## Responsible Disclosure

-For all security related issues, Grin has 3 main points of contact:
+For all security related issues, Grin has 4 main points of contact:

 * Daniel Lehnberg, daniel.lehnberg at protonmail.com
 * Ignotus Peverell, igno.peverell at protonmail.com
 * hashmap, hashmap.dev at protonmail.com
+* John Woeltz, joltz at protonmail.com

 Send all communications to all parties and expect a reply within 48h.
 Public keys can be found at the end of this document.